ruyakubu/BUILD-AzureML-workshop/README.md

 ## Task 4: Create an environment

-An environment specifies all the dependencies that a task or job that you need to run need.
+An environment specifies all the dependencies that a task or job needs to run.
 This can include python version, docker file, python libraries, etc. You have the option of creating a custom environment from scratch that suits your needs or use one of the Azure Machine Learning curated environments available.
-In our case, we are using Responsible AI’s out of the box curated environment: *AzureML-responsibleai-0.20-ubuntu20.04-py38-cpu* since we’ll need needing it in the next lab. (**NOTE**:  Select the Environments tab in Azure Machine Learn Studio to see the available environments)
+In our case, we are using Responsible AI’s out of the box curated environment: AzureML-responsibleai-0.20-ubuntu20.04-py38-cpu since we’ll need it in the next lab. (**NOTE**:  Select the Environments tab in Azure Machine Learn Studio to see the available environments)

 ## Task 5: Define the training model

 We’ll be using Azure Machine Learning components to divide the experiment into different tasks.
-Components are reusable independent units of tasks that have inputs and output in machine learning (e.g., data cleaning, training a model, registering a model, deploying a model etc.).
+Components are reusable independent units of tasks that have inputs and output in machine learning (e.g., data cleansing, training a model, registering a model, deploying a model etc.).
 For our experiment, we will create a component for training a model.
 The component will consist of a python training code with inputs and outputs.

 The first thing to define in our python code is the training script containing a function that declares an argument parser object that adds the names and types for the input and output parameters.
 For our Diabetes Hospital Readmission use case, we will be passing the path to our training dataset and the target column name as the classifier.
 Then the trained model will be the output for the script.

 ```python
 def parse_args():